ishtpreet/Arranging-Coins/README.md

 n = 5

-The coins can form the following rows:
+The coins can form the following rows: <br />
 ¤ <br />
 ¤ ¤ <br />
 ¤ ¤ <br />